 All your devices need a feature called Handoff enabled, too.
 On an iPhone or iPad, go to Settings and choose General, then AirPlay & Handoff to make sure it’s turned on.
 On a Mac, open System Preferences, choose General, and then enable the Allow Handoff between this Mac and your iCloud devices option.

 You can then just copy and paste as normal—pick up something on a Mac with Cmd+C, for example, or via the Edit and Copy menu options.
 On iPhones and iPads, a long press on text or images will bring up a Copy command.
 Paste on a Mac with Cmd+V or Edit and Paste.
 On iPhones and iPads, you’ll need another long press, followed by Paste.

 Content copied from other devices stays on the Universal Clipboard “briefly,” Apple says, so it won’t hang around forever.
 As with traditional clipboards on a single device, anything you copy will be replaced if you copy something new.

-Of the various third-party options, we like Clipbrd (free), which is a Google Chrome extension that works across Android and any desktop version of the browser.
-Just use copy and paste on your devices as you normally would (via keyboard shortcuts or menu picks), and Clipbrd will take care of the syncing.
+Of the various third-party options, we like Clipbrd (free), a Google Chrome extension that works across Android and any desktop version of the browser.
+Just use your devices’ copy and paste feature as you normally would (via keyboard shortcuts or menu picks), and Clipbrd will take care of the syncing.